bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/README.md

 <details>
    <summary><h3>Step-by-Step Instructions</h3></summary>
        <p>
-       1. <a href="https://www.jetbrains.com/idea/download/" itemprop="Download IntelliJ">Install IntelliJ IDEA</a> if you haven't already, and make sure you have <a href="https://github.com/git-guides/install-git">the latest version of Git installed</a>.
+       1. <a href="https://www.jetbrains.com/toolbox-app/" itemprop="Download Jetbrains">Download Jetbrains Toolbox</a> and use it to install IntelliJ IDEA Community Edition if you haven't already, and make sure you have <a href="https://github.com/git-guides/install-git">the latest version of Git installed</a>.
        <p>
        2. Once IntelliJ is open, navigate to <b>File > New > Project from Version Control</b>.
        <p>